Zipora Cochavi-Rainey

-Professor Zipora Cochavi-Rainey (ציפורה כוכבי-רייני) born December 1954 in Petach Tikva, Israel, is a linguist and scholar in the Department of Hebrew Language at Beit Berl College, Israel.
+Zipora Cochavi-Rainey (ציפורה כוכבי-רייני born December 1954) is Professor Emerita.
+She is an Israeli linguist and scholar in the Department of Hebrew Language at Beit Berl College.

-Biography
+Early life and education

 Cochavi-Rainey grew up in Ramat Gan, Israel, the second of five children.
 Her parents, Zehava, and Moshe Cochavi, immigrated from Yemen to pre-state Israel as small children.
 Her mother became the head of a paramedic team in the Israeli Magen David Adom and her father a building contractor.
 Although Cochavi-Rainey was raised in a religiously observant home, she was educated in non-religious schools.
 No longer religious from the age of about twelve, she remained observant in her parents’ home.
-Throughout her school years, her parents encouraged her interest in scholarship and took pride in her educational achievements.

-Linguistic activity

 Cochavi-Rainey began to take an interest in linguistics at the age of nine.
 She excelled in language studies and began to audit language courses at Tel Aviv University while still in High school.
 During her army service years, when she was stationed in the military headquarter complex of the Israel Defense Forces, Cochavi Rainey enrolled in Tel Aviv University and worked toward her B.A.
 She completed her undergraduate degree in 1978 with a major in Semitic and Hamitic Languages and her M.A, in 1983.
-Her thesis, mentored by Professor Raphael Kutscher, dealt with a linguistic analysis of the Akkadian dialect of Egyptian scribes’ letters which were discovered in El-Amarna archive.
+Her thesis, mentored by Raphael Kutscher, dealt with a linguistic analysis of the Akkadian dialect of Egyptian scribes’ letters which were discovered in El-Amarna archive.
 She completed her PhD in 1989.
-Her dissertation, mentored by Sumerologist and Assyriologist, Prof. Raphael Kutcher and Egyptologist, Prof. Mordechai Gilula, was titled: The Akkadian Dialect of Egyptian Scribes in the 14th and the 13th centuries B.C.E.
+Her dissertation, mentored by Sumerologist and Assyriologist, Raphael Kutcher and Egyptologist, Mordechai Gilula, was titled: The Akkadian Dialect of Egyptian Scribes in the 14th and the 13th centuries B.C.E.

+Career

 Cochavi-Rainey has been a member of the Hebrew language department in Beit Berl Academic College, Israel since 1986.
-She has also taught in other institutions of higher learning.
 She taught doctoral students at Bar-Ilan University and Hebrew language at Gratz College and the Reconstructionist Rabbinical College in Philadelphia, U.S.A..

 In 1994-1995, she taught the phonology and morphology of Biblical Hebrew at University of Pennsylvania in Philadelphia U.S.A.
 Her scholarly books and articles deal primarily with the linguistic and stylistic-linguistic aspects of ancient Middle Eastern written texts, cuneiform and hieroglyphics in particular, and with modern Hebrew literature.

-Together with her husband, Professor Anson Rainey, Cochavi-Rainey has dealt extensively with the El Amarna letters, the correspondence between the King of Egypt and peoples of the region, from the middle of the 14th and 13th centuries B.C.E.
-After Prof. Anson Rainey’s death, she continued and completed his monumental work on the subject.
+Together with her husband, Anson Rainey, Cochavi-Rainey has dealt extensively with the El Amarna letters, the correspondence between the King of Egypt and peoples of the region, from the middle of the 14th and 13th centuries B.C.E.
+After Rainey’s death, she continued and completed his work on the subject.